namdo1225/namdo1225.github.io/aboutme.md

 In addition, I also have familiarity with many types of programming paradigms and approaches, such as the Design Patterns of Object-Oriented Programming and Agile development.

 ## My Experience

+For my web development job at the Thaddeus Resource Center, I have been doing web design primarily using Webflow, which is a website designer that allows you to integrate your skills with.
+I am also assigned to do app development, in which I am developing the organization's primary app.
+In it, I am assigned to work on the resource sections, where I compile many resources together for future users of the app.

 Through my IT job, I have maintained an inventory of more than 300 university devices (desktops, laptops, etc.).
 I am primarily tasked with setting up these devices (installing OSes and so forth) so that they meet the university's and college's standards.
 Last but not least, like many others in IT, I have resolved many tickets from users on ServiceNow, by email, or through walk-in support.